The latest edition of the Jim Malone Cup takes place on Friday night at the newly titled Weaver’s Park when Drogheda United play host to Dundalk.

 David McMillan’s penalty cancelled out Chris Lyons’ opener before Val Adedokun steered Dundalk in front with a good finish.
 Ronan Murray made it 2-2 before Greg Sloggett secured the win with a 70th-minut header.

-Of the 17 Dundalk players involved on the day, only eight remain at the club.
+Of the 17 Dundalk players involved on the day, only six remain at the club.

 DUNDALK FC: Alessio Abibi (Peter Cherrie 60); Daniel Cleary, Andy Boyle, Darragh Leahy; Raivis Jurkovskis, Chris Shields, Sam Stanton (Greg Sloggett 60), Val Adedokun; Junior, David McMillan (Patrick Hoban HT), Ryan O’Kane (Patrick McEleney HT).
 Subs not used: Mayowa Animasahun, German Giammattei.